MicroEJ/docs/Tutorials/tutorialRunATestSuiteOnDevice.rst

-Run a Testsuite on a Device
+Run a Test Suite on a Device
 ============================

 This tutorial describes all the steps to configure and run a